-The romantic allure of the wilderness reached a broader audience thanks in large part to Reverend William Henry Harrison Murray and his bestselling 1869 travel guide, in the stillness of solitude, the masses could encounter the divine personally and directly:
+The romantic allure of the wilderness reached a broader audience thanks in large part to Reverend William Henry Harrison Murray and his bestselling 1869 travel guide, Adventures in the Wilderness: or, Camp-life in the Adirondacks.
+Murray was pastor of Boston's prominent Park Street Church.
+He promoted the Adirondacks as a place where, in the stillness of solitude, the masses could encounter the divine personally and directly: